Glubiz/Zirv-ui/README.md

-# Zirv-UI for Yew
+# Zirv-UI for yew

 Welcome to `zirv-ui`, a comprehensive component library designed specifically for the [Yew framework](https://yew.rs/).
 Our mission is to streamline your web development process by providing a wide range of reusable, customizable components tailored for Yew applications.
 Whether you're building simple or complex web applications, `zirv-ui` aims to provide the tools you need to create efficient, beautiful, and responsive designs.

 ## Key Features